tarigor/epam-java-web-development-course-final-task/README.md

 - **The administrator** reviews the received **Application**, selects the most suitable available **Room(s)**,
 - after which the system exposes **Invoice to the Client**.

+### In Addition To A Base Task:
+- an admin may reject a client's request
+- a client can pay an invoice which sending by admin after the request approving
+- a client has a balance of money that can be top-up
+- after a client makes a request, an email sent to an admin
+- after request approval by an admin, an email sent to a client

+- the current project is deployed on AWS platform and can be accessing through a link below ("Site Link" paragraph).
+- the current project was dockerized

 ### Requirements: